hilalhusain/waterjugproblem/README.md

 # waterjugproblem
-It is one of the common problem in the artificial intelligence, which can be solved by various algorithms
+It is one of the common problem in the artificial intelligence, which can be solved by various algorithms.
+Here I have used the simple linear programing.